 Rhodiola is widely distributed at high altitudes in mountainous regions over the world.
 It is commonly used in traditional medicine in Asia for stimulating the nervous system, enhancing work and exercise performance, eliminating fatigue and preventing mountain sickness.

-What Have I Noticed?
+What Have I Noticed Running at Altitude?

 I know this is what everyone is dying to know…so let’s break it down.

 We moved to Denver from sea level around December 1st and I definitely noticed that it was harder for me to keep my heart rate down during runs, which meant going slower to continue doing Low Heart Rate training.